 Hanna is fluent in German and will be working Tuesdays at our Cheltenham clinic.

-Christina is a warm and compassionate occupational therapist with a Bachelor of Occupational Therapy from Australian Catholic University and a Bachelor of Science in Physiology from Monash University.
-She takes a strengths-based, goal-oriented approach, creating personalized, evidence-based therapy plans to nurture children’s social, emotional, and physical development.
+Christina is a warm and compassionate occupational therapist with degrees in Occupational Therapy (Australian Catholic University) and Science, majoring in Physiology (Monash University).
+She takes a strengths-based, goal-oriented approach, creating individualised, evidence-based therapy plans to support children’s social, emotional, and physical development.

-Outside of work, Christina enjoys spending time with loved ones, experimenting with new recipes, and exploring her creativity through arts and crafts.
+Outside of work, Christina enjoys time with loved ones and exploring her creativity through arts and crafts.
+She is fluent in Mandarin and works across our Kensington and Cheltenham clinics.